 Godfrey and Patsy Cline were each involved in severe automobile accidents right before their respective careers took off.
-From the New York Times obituary of Arthur Godfrey (http://www.nytimes.com/1983/03/17/obituaries/arthur-godfrey-television-and-radio-star-dies-at-79.html), "His career seemed fairly successful at first, but not sensational until after he suffered severe injuries in an automobile accident.
+From the New York Times obituary of Arthur Godfrey, "His career seemed fairly successful at first, but not sensational until after he suffered severe injuries in an automobile accident.
 While in the hospital, 'I listened to a lot of radio, hour after hour,' he said, 'and I decided to take the informal approach in my own work.'